Klaas Breur travel grants

 Once the grant is awarded

-Acknowledgement of the NVRB contribution (e.g. “Supported by the Dutch Society for Radiation Biology”) and/or the NVRB logo under the abstract / poster / acknowledgements in the PowerPoint presentation will be appreciated.
-The travel grant must be used for the congress for which it is requested.
+Acknowledgement of the NVRB contribution (“Supported by the Dutch Society for Radiobiology”) and/or the NVRB logo under the abstract / poster / acknowledgements in the PowerPoint presentation will be appreciated.
+NVRB also requests a short report from the congress for which the grant is requested and this will be posted on the website.

 Previous Awardees